Disclaimer: Don't own them!

-Dey said dey've seen y' 'bout two or three times in dis last couple of years, when dey came an' tried t' take y' with dem.
+Dey said dey've seen y' 'bout two or three times in the last couple years, when they came an' tried t' take y' with dem.
 But sure stubborn Rogue would never accept she needs help.
 Mais, don't worry; it's never bee any easier for me either.
 Y' remember dat, don't y'?

-Dey said y' do nothin' but wanderin' around, dat y' wouldn't abandon a bar t' save yer life, dat y' won't stop drinkin', dat y're in plain trouble.
+Dey said y' do nothin' but wanderin' around, dat y' pretty much live in bars, dat y' won't stop drinkin', dat y're in plain trouble.
 Ma belle cherie, de only person I've ever cared 'bout in my entire life, with rings under her eyes an' scars in her forearms?
 Goin' through all of dis, an' I swear I don't understand why.
 Why, chere?
 Did y' forget 'bout y'self...?"

-"But…" Remy sighed, parking in front of a building, whose color wasn't easy to define.
+"But."
+Remy sighed, parking in front of a building, whose colour wasn't easy to define.

 All the reasons he used to give himself now seemed completely absurd and stupid.
 Why did he wait so long?
 Why did he ever leave, to begin with?

-Right after crossing the entrance door, he found himself in a small lobby with ochre colored walls; it was so gloomy it seemed it was night already by the sight of it.
-He was about to take the first hallway that led to the apartment doors when suddenly, someone appeared out of the closest door to him.
+Right after crossing the entrance door, he found himself in a small lobby with ochre walls; it was so gloomy it seemed it was night time already.
+He was about to take the first hallway that led to the apartments' doors when suddenly, someone appeared out of the closest door to him.

 "What you looking for?" asked the old man dressed in overalls.
 The man didn't once look at Remy directly.
-He was more focused on pouring some washing liquid on the floor that originally rested in an old rusty can.
+He was more focused on pouring some washing liquid on the floor from an old rusty can.

 "Bon soir," he inquired.
 "I'm lookin' for a girl named Rogue.
 Y' know her?"